dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 Performance Comparison: Solution Quality
 ----------------------------------------

-The :class:`~dwave.system.composites.EmbeddingComposite` class attempts to find a good embedding for any given problem while the :class:`~dwave.system.samplers.DWaveCliqueSampler` reuses a clique embedding found once.
+The :class:`~dwave.system.composites.EmbeddingComposite` composed sampler attempts to find a good embedding for any given problem while the :class:`~dwave.system.samplers.DWaveCliqueSampler` reuses a clique embedding found once.
 Typically the former results in an embedding with shorter chains than the latter, with the difference in length increasing for larger problems.